flutter/news_toolkit/docs/docs/flutter_development/running_the_app.md

 ```

 :::note
-Google News Template works on iOS and Android.
+Your app (generated from the Flutter News Template) works on iOS and Android.
 :::